Alzheimer’s and Family Dynamics: Balancing Responsibilities

 Reading Time: 6 minutes

-This article explores the intricate dynamics within families confronting this illness, focusing on the distribution of responsibilities.
+This article explores the intricate dynamics within families confronting this illness, focusing on the distribution of caregiving responsibilities.

 It further delves into emotional challenges faced by family members and the importance of support systems in managing these issues.